Susan Hampshire: Early life

-Her childhood ambition was to be a nurse, but she did not have the O level in Latin it required, so she decided to become an actress.
+Her childhood ambition was to be a nurse, but she later decided to become an actress.
 She was diagnosed as dyslexic at the age of 30.

 Career

 As an actress, Hampshire worked in the theatre before moving to film and television work.
-She took the title role in a dramatised version of Little Black Sambo recorded by HMV Junior Record Club in 1961 (words by David Croft, music by Cyril Ornadel) and sang on The Midday Show when ITV Anglia began broadcasting (as Anglia Television) in 1959.
+She took the title role in a dramatised version of Little Black Sambo recorded by the His Master's Voice Junior Record Club in 1961 (words by David Croft, music by Cyril Ornadel) and sang on The Midday Show when ITV Anglia began broadcasting (as Anglia Television) in 1959.
 Her first starring role was in the film During One Night in 1960.
 She then took the leading role in a 1962 BBC adaptation of What Katy Did.
 Soon afterwards, she was taken up by Walt Disney and starred in The Three Lives of Thomasina (opposite Patrick McGoohan) and The Fighting Prince of Donegal.
 She would later appear opposite McGoohan again, in two episodes of Danger Man.
 She co-starred with Cliff Richard in Sidney J. Furie's 1964 musical Wonderful Life.

 In 1966, she was introduced to American TV viewers in the pilot episode of The Time Tunnel as a young passenger on the Titanic who befriends Dr Tony Newman.
 She later portrayed conservationist Joy Adamson in Living Free, the sequel to Born Free.
 In 1972, she played three different characters in Malpertuis, directed by Harry Kumel.
 She is known for her work on television, appearing in several popular television serials, including The Andromeda Breakthrough (1962) in which she replaced Julie Christie who was not available for the show but had played the part of Andromeda in the first season of A for Andromeda (1961).
 Her most notable television role in the 1960s came in the BBC's 1967 adaptation of The Forsyte Saga, in which she played Fleur.

 Hampshire received Emmy Awards from the Academy of Television Arts & Sciences for her roles in The Forsyte Saga (1970), The First Churchills (1969) and Vanity Fair (1973).
 In 1973, she appeared again on US television with Kirk Douglas in a musical version of Dr. Jekyll and Mr. Hyde.
 Other miniseries in which she appeared are The Pallisers, The Barchester Chronicles and Coming Home.
 She was the subject of This Is Your Life in 1992 when she was surprised by Michael Aspel at the Ritz Hotel.
 In 1997, she appeared in the ITV television series The Grand where she played a madame residing in the hotel.
-More recent TV roles include Molly MacDonald, Lady of Glenbogle, in Monarch of the Glen (2000–05)/and an appearance in Casualty (Series 26, No Goodbyes, 19 November 2011) as Caitlin Northwick.
+More recent TV roles include Molly MacDonald, Lady of Glenbogle, in Monarch of the Glen (2000–05) and an appearance in Casualty (Series 26, No Goodbyes, 19 November 2011) as Caitlin Northwick.